volesen/orm-db-benchmark/README.md

 # NoSQL vs SQL becnhmark in a Python REST stack context
-While blindly testing Django REST Framework with it's quickstart guide on a relationship-heavy model, the performance was poor.
-This sparked a benchmark of common REST server stacks including servers, ORM/ODMs, serializers and databases and methods for avoiding the [N+1 problem](https://stackoverflow.com/questions/97197/what-is-the-n1-selects-problem-in-orm-object-relational-mapping) for each of these.
+While blindly testing Django REST Framework with it's quickstart guide on a model with nested one-to-many relationships the performance was poor.
+This sparked a benchmark of common REST server stacks (servers, ORM/ODMs, serializers and databases) and methods for avoiding the [N+1 problem](https://stackoverflow.com/questions/97197/what-is-the-n1-selects-problem-in-orm-object-relational-mapping) for each of these.

 In this benchmark the following databases are tested:
 - [Sqlite 3.27.2](https://www.sqlite.org/)